 10 – Jollibee The Fast Food Chain You Cannot Miss

 You can’t help but notice the jovial Jollibee mascot at literally every corner of the streets.
-This fast food chain originally from the Philippines is predominant and loved by Filipinos.
+This fast food Filipino chain is predominant and loved by Filipinos.

 With over 900 stores in the Philippines, Jollibee dominates the local fast food market.
 To the point that the giant McDonald’s cannot compete in the Filipino market.

 The popular staples from Jollibee are Chicken Joy (fried chicken) and a sweet-style Jollibee spaghetti.
 And for dessert, you can’t miss the peach mango pie.